Cerium: Occurrence and production

 Crystal structure of bastnäsite-(Ce).
 Color code: carbon, C, blue-gray; fluorine, F, green; cerium, Ce, white; oxygen, O, red.

-Bastnäsite, Ln^{III}CO_{3}F, is usually lacking in thorium and the heavy lanthanides beyond samarium and europium, and hence the extraction of cerium from it is quite direct.
+Bastnäsite, Ln^{III}CO3F, is usually lacking in thorium and the heavy lanthanides beyond samarium and europium, and hence the extraction of cerium from it is quite direct.
 First, the bastnäsite is purified, using dilute hydrochloric acid to remove calcium carbonate impurities.
-The ore is then roasted in the air to oxidize it to the lanthanide oxides: while most of the lanthanides will be oxidized to the sesquioxides Ln2O3, cerium will be oxidized to the dioxide CeO_{2}.
+The ore is then roasted in the air to oxidize it to the lanthanide oxides: while most of the lanthanides will be oxidized to the sesquioxides Ln2O3, cerium will be oxidized to the dioxide CeO2.
 This is insoluble in water and can be leached out with 0.5 M hydrochloric acid, leaving the other lanthanides behind.

 The procedure for monazite, (Ln,Th)PO4, which usually contains all the rare earths, as well as thorium, is more involved.
 Monazite, because of its magnetic properties, can be separated by repeated electromagnetic separation.
 After separation, it is treated with hot concentrated sulfuric acid to produce water-soluble sulfates of rare earths.
 The acidic filtrates are partially neutralized with sodium hydroxide to pH 3–4.
 Thorium precipitates out of solution as hydroxide and is removed.
 After that, the solution is treated with ammonium oxalate to convert rare earths to their insoluble oxalates.
 The oxalates are converted to oxides by annealing.
-The oxides are dissolved in nitric acid, but cerium oxide is insoluble in HNO_{3} and hence precipitates out.
+The oxides are dissolved in nitric acid, but cerium oxide is insoluble in HNO3 and hence precipitates out.
 Care must be taken when handling some of the residues as they contain ^{228}Ra, the daughter of ^{232}Th, which is a strong gamma emitter.